UCare plan closures frequently asked questions

 No. UCare remains deeply committed to Medical Assistance and MinnesotaCare.
 These changes are about strengthening our position to best serve our members, providers and community partners.
 Our mission remains focused on supporting Minnesotans with access to coverage, care and services.

-UCare's current state and plans for the future
+UCare's current state and plan for the future

 Absolutely.
 UCare remains deeply committed to our mission of serving Minnesotans with compassion, care and respect.
 While some plans are changing, our focus on community health and access to care remains strong.